medplum/medplum/packages/docs/docs/auth/methods/google-auth.md

 When you successfully create the OAuth client, you will receive a **Client ID** and **Client Secret**.
 Google will present you with the option to "Download JSON".
 Do this, and save the JSON file for next steps.

+You can initiate a login attempt using the Medplum Client with the [`startGoogleLogin`](/docs/sdk/core.medplumclient.startgooglelogin) convenience method.

 ## Add Google Client ID to your Project

 Go to the [sites](https://app.medplum.com/admin/sites) section of your admin console to set up your domain.